 The Old Massachusetts Farmer

 Charlotte Busby described her grandfather as a notable figure in the business and political life of the town.
 Many called him ‘Jerry.’
 The old Massachusetts farmer was likable, witty, a philosopher with little formal education, but a vigorous mentality, she wrote.

 “Though very dear, he seems to know what is going on, is much interested in public questions and is well read.
 He spends considerable time at his small radio, despite its poor quality and static.
 Jerry subscribes to four newspapers and reads magazines also.”

 His whimsical expression reminded her of Mark Twain.

 “He lives alone and enjoys himself,” she wrote.
 “His health is usually good, his eyes are bright, his white hair thick and flowing.
 Though Jerry's shoulders are stooped, his arms show strong muscles and his shapely hands apply themselves to many tasks.”

-He told her work, hard work, was the solution to the Depression:
+The old Massachusetts farmer told his granddaughter work, hard work, was the solution to the Depression:

 You know I think I'm a socialist.

 "Be on time and work early and late," he said.
 "This money will pay taxes, insurance and repairs, buy regular food not otherwise provided for, and clothes.
 Don't make use of installment plans in buying anything.
 Have the cellar full of fruit and vegetables, such as potatoes, cabbage, turnips, carrots, parsnips.
 Have plenty of stews; buy a few pounds of good meat and cook up a quantity of vegetables.